uzielweb/add_xml_fields/README.md

 - Create your module and save it.
 After saving you will be able to see the custom fields.
 This step may be before others.
 The important thing is to save it.
 Only after you can see the custom fields working.
 In the next version I will eliminate this need to save before.
 I promess.

+You can see or download a smart override example for Mod Articles Latest in this link: https://github.com/uzielweb/mod_articles_latest_override

 -- Em Português (in portuguese) --

 Um Plugin para Joomla para adicionar campos de formulários xml a qualquer módulo